NativeScript/docs-v7/ui/ui-with-xml.md

 </Page>
 ```

-This sample custom component declared in `xml-declaration/mymodule.js` or `xml-declaration/mymodule.ts` exports the `MyControl` variable which creates a simple counter inside your `main-page.xml` page.
+This sample custom component declared in `xml-declaration/mymodule.js` or `xml-declaration/mymodule.ts` exports the `MyControl` variable, which creates a simple counter inside your `main-page.xml` page.

 ```JavaScript
 var __extends = this.__extends || function (d, b) {